lucasjellema/tech-radar-prototype2/design.md

 ## Data Model
 The following diagram introduces the data model for the radar.
 A quick introduction:

 The radar shows blips.
 Blips are the visual representation of an evaluation (or rating) of an object.

+### Object and Rating

-An object is for example of type Technology (such as Java or Kubernetes).
-Objects of type Technology have specific properties - such as name, vendor, logo, homepage and category plus tags.
-The evaluation or rating of the object is for example of type technologyEvaluation; this rating has properties like ambition, importance, experience and scope, timestamp and author.
+An object is for example of type *technology* (such as Java or Kubernetes).
+Objects of type *technology* have specific properties - such as name, vendor, logo, homepage and category plus tags.
+The evaluation or rating of the object type *technology* is for example of rating type *technologyEvaluation*; this rating type has properties like ambition, importance, experience and scope, timestamp and author.
 Each property is of a specific data type (string, number, URL, image, time), it has a label and description and it can have a default value.
 A property may also have a limiting set of allowable values associated with it.

+### Viewpoint

 A radar is called a viewpoint.
 Each viewpoint is a mapping of ratings as blips onto a template.
 The template defines sectors and rings (how many, what color and label, what size, in which order) as well as additional visual dimensions (shape, size, color): which shapes, which sizes and which colors are used in the template and is the label for each of them. (for example: a template can use three sizes, four shapes and two colors; each size, shape and color has an associated label to describe its meaning)